npr.org/blogs/alltechconsidered/2012/04/19/150905465/to-read-all-those-web-privacy-policies-just-take-a-month-off-work

 Did you ever wonder about those privacy policies you’re required to accept before using popular web sites?
 This NPR story sheds a little light on those Internet annoyances.

--Context 7.4 No Secrets: Computers and Privacy 8.7 Social Networks
+Category: 7.4 No Secrets: Computers and Privacy

 Facebook is a complex, ever-changing digital world.
 No matter how much time you spend there, it seems there’s always more to know about it.
 For example, did you know that Facebook filters out most of your posts before your friends can see them?
 Or that Facebook users are, in general, hiding more personal information than they did even a year or two ago?
 These two Huffington Post articles have details.